 Alternative Spring Break (ASB) is an immersive experience that connects students to domestic and international partners committed to positive social change.
 Students learn about social, environmental, and cultural issues impacting their host community, while supporting meaningful, community-identified projects.

-Kiana’s group was hosted by ME to WE, a social enterprise that supports the WE charity, that empowers positive change in developing regions of the world, with a focus on providing access to education, water, health, food, and economic opportunity.
+Kiana’s group was hosted by ME to WE, a social enterprise that supports the WE charity and empowers positive change in developing regions of the world, with a focus on providing access to education, water, health, food, and economic opportunity.

 Following graduation, Kiana hopes to launch her career in fashion management.
 Chimborazo’s environmentally friendly lifestyle has inspired her to think twice about where she shops and where she would work.

-“This experience has taught me that no matter what is handed to you in life, you have to make the best of it and thrive in your own ways.”
-Kiana shared.
+“This experience has taught me that no matter what is handed to you in life, you have to make the best of it and thrive in your own ways,” Kiana shared.
 “Seeing how the community members make their clothes and live a sustainable life was really impactful to me.
-It’s also allowed me to be more cognizant of where I’m buying goods from, and supporting brands that are paying fair wages and treating employees well.
+It has also allowed me to be more cognizant of where I’m buying goods from, and supporting brands that are paying fair wages and treating employees well.

 “I’ve always wanted to pursue a career in fashion in an international context, partly because I don’t like supporting fast fashion.
 If you’re buying a shirt that costs only five dollars, why is it so cheap?
 The experience was very eye opening for me, and I would definitely encourage other Sprott students to participate in ASB if the opportunity arises.”